poissonconsulting/fwabc/README.md

 library(fwabc)

 fwa_read(c("SKGT", 356439092), layer = "stream-network")
-#> Warning: It is advised to use the permanent id ('92344413-8035-4c08-
-#> b996-65a9b3f62fca') rather than the name of the record ('freshwater-atlas-
-#> stream-network') to guard against future name changes
 #> Simple feature collection with 6913 features and 27 fields
 #> geometry type:  LINESTRING
 #> dimension:      XYZ